Mitesh8199/Web-scrapping/README.md

 From this site I've scrapped the data of available Hp pavilion laptops their model no., price, discout price.</br>
 Then this scrapped data is then saved in a csv file so that this file can be further used for analysis purpose.

-Please check the Jupyter Notebook for better understanding.
+Please check the python file for better understanding.